MightyCoderX/chromium-extension-template/README.md

 ### Package Extension
-Run `package.bat` to package the extension into a `.crx` file that can be uploaded to the store
+Run `package.bat` which generates both the `.crx` which is the extension in a binary format and the `.pem` key file, that are needed to upload the extension to the store

 <br>
 <br>